jlegind/GBIF-API-caller/README.md

 GBIF_API_caller
 ===============

-This Python class can make API calls from a list of values and will parse the JSON response which is then outputted to a **flat text file** (tab separated).
+This Python class **SearchAPI** can make API calls from a list of values and will parse the JSON response which is then outputted to a **flat text file** (tab separated).
 It presupposes that the call is made to the GBIF Portal API http://www.gbif.org/developer/summary Only the Species API and the Occurrence API have been tested.